-The festivities are just around the corner and though fireworks are meant to make the days jollier, it can make explosive damage to your car.
-You can make the New Year’s Eve fun by making sure your car can dodge firecrackers.
-You wouldn’t want to wake up the next morning with a vehicle that seemed to have been on a battlefield.
-In this post, I’ll give some fireworks safety precautions for your car.
+The festivities are just around the corner, and though fireworks are meant to make the days jollier, it can cause explosive damage to your car.
+You can make New Year’s Eve fun by making sure your car can dodge firecrackers.

 - 1. Get a carport

 - 2. Park your vehicle on the other side

 - 3. Use firecrackers/fireworks away from your car

 - 4. If you’re watching a public display, ride a cab

 - 5. Fireworks safety precautions for your car: Don’t use fireworks inside the vehicle